By hitting okay and proceeding to my site, you are agreeing to your data being used in this way.

 Ever since I had my first taste of Korean food at Soot Bull Jeep in Los Angeles’ Koreatown as a student Korean barbecue has been one of my favourite things to eat, not just because of the delicious flavours, but because of the whole event and ceremony of the meal, from the big bowls of meat arriving at the table for you to cook yourself over the central grills, and the little plates of banchan – a mixture of pickles and salads as essential to every good Korean meal as the rice – that litter the table for you to build your own lettuce wrap with your freshly charred meats.

-Anyway, these lettuce cups.
+Anyway, these Korean Chicken Lettuce Wraps.
 As I mentioned, they’re super easy to make.
 Marinate the chicken in the morning, then simply griddle it either in a griddle pan (I have this one which is great for replicating a barbecue effect indoors) or cook it on the barbecue while you’re preparing everything else.
 I’ve kept it simple here with gem lettuce cups, cooked Jasmine rice (rice is essential to any truly Korean meal, you can of course use Korean short grain rice here instead if you have some to hand), my favourite homemade Korean sweet chilli sauce (ssamjang, a dipping sauce made with doenjang, gochujang – more on those in a second – sweet rice syrup or honey and toasted sesame oil is more traditional with Korean barbecue, but I find ssamjang only goes with Korean barbecue, while my sauce is super addictive kept in the fridge to drizzle on fried eggs, salads etc.) and a good sprinkling of Korean sesame seasoned seaweed flakes for an essential hit of umami.

 As I said, I wanted to keep these as simple and as accessible as possible, but of course more the merrier when it comes to setting out banchan / add ins for people to help theirselves to on the table – of course kimchee is a prime candidate, but pretty much anything I mentioned that would make a good kimbap filling would also be a great addition to these lettuce wraps.